DavyLandman/lazy-recipes/content/lazy-bread.md

 15. Wait 2 hours before cutting into it, the bread is still baking a bit

 ## Creative tips
-- Once you get comfertable with the dough and recipe, try it with 300g or 310g water, if the flour can handle it, you'll get juicier bread.
+- Once you get comfertable with the dough and recipe, try it with 310g or 320g water, if the flour can handle it, you'll get juicier bread.
-- Add Seeds, raisins, or olives (and rozemary) give a nice taste.
-Start with 75-100gr inclusie.
+- 60% (or even 70%) whole grain flour is nice, above it requires a lot more skill.
+- Try some inclusions, start with 75-100gr.
 Make sure to presoak the dried fruits, but remove excess moisture before adding to dough.
-- 60% (or even 70%) whole grain flour is nice, above it requires a lot more skill.
+Inclusion suggestions?
+    - Seed mix
+    - Raisins
+    - Olives (cut them in half) & rosemary
+    - Figs & walnut
+    - Small chunks of dark chocolate

 ## Flour tips
 - You can replace white flour with white spelt flour